gfolego/datasciencecoursera/getdata-011/CodeBook.md

 ## Analysis description

-The script starts with the assumption that the Samsung data is available in the working directory in an unzipped `UCI HAR Dataset` directory.
+The [run_analysis.R](run_analysis.R) script starts with the assumption that the Samsung data is available in the working directory in an unzipped `UCI HAR Dataset` directory.

 The analysis is performed following the steps below: